dymmond/esmerald/docs/en/docs/application/applications.md

 # Applications

-Esmerald runs Lilya under the hood and therefore includes an application class **Esmerald** that ties of its functionality.
+Ravyn runs Lilya under the hood and therefore includes an application class **Ravyn** that ties of its functionality.

-## The Esmerald class
+## The Ravyn class

 === "In a nutshell"